Rudy Youngblood: Early life and background

 Born in Belton, Texas, Rudy Youngblood grew up with two younger sisters.
 They were supported by their mother, who Rudy identifies as being of Comanche descent.
 Rudy has stated that his biological father was of Yaqui background.
-His adoptive father was of Cree descent.
-Growing up, Rudy went by Rudy Gonzales, using his stepfather's surname.

 David A. Yeagley told the L.A.
 Times, "He has no Indian blood in him that anyone can validate."
 At the time, Youngblood's website stated, "Rudy is from the Tahchawwickah Comanche family, his father is the late Preston Tahchawwickah.
 He is adopted Cree."
 Comanche Nation spokeswoman Jolene Schonchin states that Youngblood "is not on our tribal rolls, but he does have Comanche blood" through his father Preston Tahchawwickah.
 Other members of Preston Tahchawwickah's family questioned that.
 Dawn Tahchawwickah, daughter of Preston Tahchawwickah, stated that Youngblood was "only a family friend" and "He is nothing to my father," while other children of Preston have said Youngblood is their brother.
 Youngblood told the L.A.
 Times that, "Preston Tahchawwickah was not his biological father but his ceremonially adoptive father" and that it was his mother who had Comanche ancestry.